Updated: Mar 10, 2023

 Constant notifications and text messages are every college student's enemy.
 Put your phone on silent or in "Do Not Disturb" mode, and close unnecessary tabs on your computer.
 If you need the Internet, keep one tab open.
 You can fight online distractions by blocking or hiding time-wasting websites and apps.

 Defeat procrastination by breaking a large project into small pieces.
 It's easier to motivate yourself to do something in smaller tasks rather than jumping into a huge one.
 If you're having a difficult time studying or getting work done, break up your time effectively.
 Try giving yourself a 10-minute break for every 45–50 minutes of work you do.
 Studies show that taking breaks can help you retain information and increase productivity.

 If you're working in a noisy environment, use noise-canceling headphones.
 Listening to music through earbuds can also tune out distracting noises like people talking too loudly or construction work.
 Often, though, music with lyrics can be too distracting.
 Researchers suggest listening to classical or instrumental music to improve concentration.

 Some students work best with a little background noise, while others need complete quiet.
 Get to know your work style and the type of atmosphere you prefer.
 Are you the kind of person who works better in silence at the library?
 Or do you prefer the campus coffee shop with ambient noise?
 Try a few different spaces and see how each study session works out.

 A little motivation can go a long way.
 Setting up a reward system is a good way to encourage yourself to do something.
-For example, if you finish an essay without any distractions, give yourself a reward like watching a TV show or taking a nap.
+For example, if you finish an essay without any distractions, give yourself a reward like watching a video or taking a nap.